 3. Sustainable development of the Baltic States.

 In 2023, Timo Suslov is the President of the Baltic Assembly.
-The Economics, Energy and Innovation Committee, as well as the Budget and Audit Committee is chaired by Priit Lomp, the Education, Science and Culture Committee - by Margit Sutrop, the Health, Welfare and Family Committee - by Karmen Joller and the Natural Resources and Environment Committee - by Tiit Maran and the Security and Defence Committee - by Peeter Tali.
+The Economics, Energy and Innovation Committee, as well as the Budget and Audit Committee is chaired by Priit Lomp, the Education, Science and Culture Committee - by Margit Sutrop, the Health, Welfare and Family Committee - by Karmen Joller, the Natural Resources and Environment Committee - by Tiit Maran and the Security and Defence Committee - by Peeter Tali.

 More information about the Presidency here and about the Estonian delegation here.